bitcoincashorg/spec/reenable-op-codes.md

 Each op code should be examined for the following risk conditions and mitigating behaviour defined explcitly:
 * Operand byte length mismatch.
 Where it would be normally expected that two operands would be of matching byte lengths the resultant behaviour should be defined.
-* TODO signed integer issues
-* TODO stack size issues - limit operand and output size
+* Signed integer.
+Whether signed integers are permitted operands and whether any special handling is required.
+* Stack size.
+Both number of elements and total size of elements.
 * TODO resource (CPU) utilization - exponential cycle cost attacks
-* TODO overflow issue, e.g. OP_MUL overflowing int32 or int64 or uint256
+* Overflows.
+Defined behaviour in the instance that result of the operation exceeds MAX_SCRIPT_ELEMENT_SIZE
 * TODO endian issues ???
-* TODO empty byte vector operands
-* TODO clarify ordering of operands, top of stack is last operand (consider op_cat)
+* Empty byte vector operands.
+Whether empty byte vectors should be allowed as a representation of zero.

 ## Definitions

 * *Stack memory use* - sum of the size of the elements on the stack - gives an indication of impact on memory use
+* *Operand order* - in keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> x2 is the top stack item and x1 is the next from the top

 ## Specification